shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 train.py
 ```

--`config.py`: Contains all the hyperparameters.
+- `config.py`: Contains all the hyperparameters.
 Also contains the path to the data directory.
--`dataset.py`: Contains the `get_data` method which preproccesses the data and creates the dataloader.
+- `dataset.py`: Contains the `get_data` method which preproccesses the data and creates the dataloader.
 Also contains the `show_imgs` method which displays some of the training images.
--`utils.py`: Contains methods for data augmentation and optimisation.
+- `utils.py`: Contains methods for data augmentation and optimisation.
--`modules.py`: Contains architecture of the mapping network, discriminator and generator.
+- `modules.py`: Contains architecture of the mapping network, discriminator and generator.
--`predict.py`: Contains `plot_loss` method for plotting the discriminator and generator loss as well as `generate_examples` method for generating some images using the trained model.
+- `predict.py`: Contains `plot_loss` method for plotting the discriminator and generator loss as well as `generate_examples` method for generating some images using the trained model.
--`train.py`: The main file of the project.
+- `train.py`: The main file of the project.
 Contains the functionality for training the models, as well as execute all other functionality of the project.
 This is the file that is called to run the project.

 Note that `assets` directory contains images and graphs for this report.
 Also, the models are saved in this directory once training is complete under `netD.pth`, `netG.pth` and `netM.pth` for the discriminator, generator and mapping network respectively.

 To use pre-trained models instead of training new models, please set the `load_models` hyperparameter in `utils.py` to `True`.
 That is: `load_models = True`.
-Also set the `model_path` hyperparameter to the file path of these pretrained models.
-The pretrained model files
-should be `.pth` files.

-Optionally, a seed for training the model can be set by changing the `seed` hyperparameter in `utils.py`.
-The `seed` should be an integer.
+Optionally, a seed for training the model can be set by changing the `seed` hyperparameter in `config.py`.
 Otherwise, a random `seed` will be chosen.

 ## Running the project